robrix/memory/topics/writing.md

 - “Brevity is the soul of wit”

-- Edit ruthlessly ; what is worth leaving in?
+- Edit ruthlessly; what is worth leaving in?

 - Don’t use four words when two would do